History of Northern Nigeria: Hausa States

-Between 500 CE and 700 CE Hausa people, who are thought to have slowly moved from Nubia and mixing in with the local Northern and Middle Belt population, established a number of strong states in what is now Northern Nigeria and Eastern Niger.
+Between 500 CE and 700 CE, the Hausa people, who are thought to have slowly moved from Nubia and mixing in with the local Northern and Middle Belt population, established a number of strong states in what is now Northern Nigeria and Eastern Niger.
 With the decline of the Nok and Sokoto, who had previously controlled Central and Northern Nigeria between 800 BCE and 200 CE, the Hausa were able to emerge as the new power in the region.
-They are closely linked with the Kanuri people of Kanem–Bornu (Lake Chad), the Birom, Gwari, Nupe and Jukun.
-The Hausa aristocracy, under influence from the Mali Empire adopted Islam in the 11th century CE.
+They are closely linked with the Kanuri people of Kanem–Bornu, Lake Chad, the Bassa people, Birom, Gwari, Nupe and Jukun.
+The Hausa aristocracy, under influence from the Ghana Empire adopted Islam in the 11th century CE.
 By the 12th century CE, the Hausa were becoming one of Africa's major powers.
 The architecture of the Hausa is perhaps one of the least known but most beautiful of the medieval age.
 Many of their early mosques and palaces are bright and colourful and often include intricate engraving or elaborate symbols designed into the facade.
 By 1500 CE, the Hausa utilized a modified Arabic script known as Ajami to record their own language; the Hausa compiled several written histories, the most popular being the Kano Chronicle.

 Sokoto Period

-In the 19th Century, the Fula people led a series of jihads across sudanic Africa.
+In the 19th century, the Fula people led a series of jihads across sudanic Africa.
 In Northern Nigeria and the central Sudan, Usman dan Fodio led the Fula in a bid to overthrow the Hausa Sultanates.
 By 1803, a new state known as the Sokoto Caliphate had replaced most of the former sultanates that had held sway over the region.
 The Sokoto Caliphate was under the overall authority of the Commander of the Faithful.
 Under Dan Fodio, the Empire was bicephalous and divided into two territories each controlled by an appointed vizier.
 Each of the territories was further divided into autonomous Emirates under mainly hereditary local Emirs.
 The Bornu Empire was initially absorbed into the Sokoto Caliphate of Usman dan Fodio, but broke away after a few years later.